qwerty1423/no-autopilot-mod/README.md

 3. `dotnet build -c Release`

 Latest release might be reproducible as long as no silent hotfix or game update has occurred. (no guarantees here, so this is rather useless)

-Getting the correct versions of the dlls might be difficult since the game updates regularly and silently.
-You also have to clone the repo and checkout the specific version.